webteamfabcoders/pretestplus/README.md

 1. To add a module click on "+ADD MODULE".
 2. Enter the required Module Details such as its name, time limit and the type of test.
-3. Then click on "Save"
+3. Then click on "Save".